Peter Edwards

 Peter Edwards is a rare breed of senior junior who continues to perform at a high level across a diverse range of practice areas, with a strong following in the areas of personal injury (including sexual abuse), human rights, employment and industrial relations/trade union law.

 For decades, Peter has been recommended as a leading barrister, in both Personal Injury and Employment, in the leading legal directories, Chambers UK and Legal 500.
-His key strengths are summed-up in his most recent, 2021, profile in Chambers: "He is a supreme tactician and knows his law inside-out.
+His key strengths are summed-up in his profile in Chambers & Partners: "He is a supreme tactician and knows his law inside-out.
 He is down-to-earth, has an excellent rapport with clients, is always prepared to go the extra mile and quickly gets to the heart of the legal issues."
 "He's a great choice for employment and personal injury crossover claims."
 "He is very effective in cross-examinations and is a good communicator with clients."
 "He has a fantastic client manner and can cut through complex reports and get to the heart of the issue really quickly."

 The diversity of his practice allows Peter to take full advantage of the increasing overlap between the fields of personal injury, human rights, data protection and employment law and to take on complex cases involving issues spanning more than one of those fields.
 Employment and discrimination cases involving psychiatric injury suffered by workers/employees are a key example.